gdunlop/budget-boating/_posts/2020-06-04-Welcome-to-budget-boating.markdown

 Alternatively they've become a money pit for the current owner but just need "a few little things" to finish off.
 That may include small things like fitting a new engine.

-Avoid at all costs *unless* you find a very good example that you are prepared to put a lot of work - and cash - into.
+Avoid project boats *unless* you find a very good example that you are prepared to put a lot of work - and cash - into.

 # My personal experience